ywwg/art-guidelines/art-core-guidelines.md

 Applicants may apply for multiple grants in the same year; however, each project is only eligible for a single grant.
 In addition, all grants are all-or-nothing 	- there is no partial funding model.

+Grants are intended to support a project's completion - not to fund it in full.

 ### Creativity Grants

 Creativity Grants are the basic grant that Firefly gives out for its summer festival.
 Applicants may apply for one of four budget tiers with their project: